Try out these tips for taking your plastic-free partying up a notch.

 Resist the temptation to buy artificial pumpkins.
 Carving out and exhibiting your own designs is much better for the environment and actually quite enjoyable.
 Just remember to eat the insides – check out our pumpkin page for recipes - scroll down to point 4.

 Instead of stocking up on lots of plastic-wrapped sweets, reward trick-or-treaters with home-baked cookies.
 Halloween-themed baking will go down a treat with adults too.

-If your kids are heading out in search of sweets, give them an organic cotton bag instead of a plastic bucket.
+If your kids are heading out in search of sweets, give them a reusable bag instead of a plastic bucket.